krystal/nifty-attachments/README.md

 * All attachment data is stored in your database
 * Attachments are accessed at /attachment/{token}/{filename}.
 Middleware is provided to provide endpoint.
-* There is currently no validation in place however this will be added in a future version.

 ## Example Usage